-Six Courses for a Cure is the result of the creative genius of Roger Thomas, Executive Chef at the Sheraton Suites, Cuyahoga Falls, Ohio and Pete Olsen, a partner in Purple Feet Distributing located in Macedonia, Ohio.
+Six Courses for a Cure is the result of the creative genius of Chef Roger Thomas currently the Chef de Cuisine, L’Ermitage Hotel, Beverly Hills, CA. and Pete Olsen, owner of The Tasting Room, Wadsworth, Ohio.

 After meeting Gerry and Marti Cowden at a family celebration and hearing the story of their daughter Meredith and her courageous battle against leukemia, Roger and Pete suggested the idea of a wine dinner to benefit the Meredith A. Cowden Foundation.

-Both Pete and Roger have hosted and participated in many wine dinners to raise funding for charities and worthwhile causes in northeast Ohio, specifically the Akron area where they are located and the Cowdens live.
+Both Pete and Roger have hosted and participated in many wine dinners to raise funding for charities and worthwhile causes in northeast Ohio, specifically the Akron area where the Cowdens live.

 The evening will begin with cocktails and hors d’oeuvres created by all of the participating chefs.
 Details to be announced.